sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 ## Extension functions

 When programming, you may find yourself wanting to work with code that is outside your control.
-You could duplicate the code and then customize it the way that you want.
+You could duplicate the code and then customize it the way you want.
 However, this is time-consuming and inefficient.
 Kotlin offers an alternative approach via **extension functions**.

 Extension functions allow you to extend a class with additional functionality.
 You call extension functions as if they